-The New Carlsberg Foundation’s grants (totalling some DKK 120 million in 2015) fall into three main categories: donations of works of art to museums, decorative projects and art research, while a non-earmarked fund is available for other art-related purposes.
+The New Carlsberg Foundation’s grants (totalling some DKK 195 million in 2022) fall into three main categories: art for museums, public art projects and art research, while a non-earmarked fund is available for other art-related purposes.

 The foundation rests on the fundamental belief that art plays a major role for people’s ability to engage with the world in a critical and nuanced manner.
 Therefore, art should be made accessible to all – regardless of age, ethnicity and educational background.
 In this endeavour, museums play a key role, and hence, donating works of art to be displayed on museum walls and floors is an important part of the foundation’s activities.